CSC322-Grinnell/NAMI/README.md

 ```git
 git push heroku
 ```
 For the next group, you might want to deploy it to a completely different heroku if that’s easier.
+Note: the current deployment is behind this repo!!